Louis Begley: Non-fiction

 In 2001, a selection of Begley's essays and journalistic pieces was published by Suhrkamp Verlag (Frankfurt) under the title Das Gelobte Land.

 Venedig Unter Vier Augen, a book on Venetian themes by Anka Muhlstein and Louis Begley, was published in 2003 by Marebuch Verlag (Hamburg).
 It was also published in English in 2005 by Haus Publishing under the title Venice for Lovers, and reissued under the same title by Grove Press in the U.S..

 Zwischen Fakten und Fiktionen, the text of Begley's lectures given as part of Poetik Dozentur at Heidelberg University in November 2006, was published by Suhrkamp in January 2008.

 The Tremendous World I Have Inside My Head, Franz Kafka: A Biographical Essay was published by Atlas & Co. in 2008.

 Why the Dreyfus Affair Matters was published by Yale University Press in 2009.

 Awards

 Prizes and awards include: The Irish Times-Aer Lingus International Fiction Prize, National Book Award Finalist, National Book Critics’ Circle Finalist, PEN/Ernest Hemingway Foundation Award, Prix Médicis Étranger, Jeanette-Schocken-Pries, Bremerhavener Bürgerpreis für Literatur, American Academy of Letters Award in Literature, and Konrad Adenauer-Stiftung Literaturpreis.

 Other distinctions

 From 1993 to 1995, Begley was president of PEN American Center.
-He served on PEN's board of directors from 1992-2001.
+He served on PEN's board of directors from 1992 to 2001.

 He is a member of the American Philosophical Society and the American Academy of Arts and Letters.

 He is a Chevalier de L’Ordre des Arts et Lettres Philosophical Society, and a member of the American Philosophical Society and the American Academy of Arts and Letters.

 The University of Heidelberg conferred on him in 2008 the degree of D. Phil., honoris causa.